 3. Place the dongle board in the disk tray.
 Turn the tray upside down.
+Align the two screw hole of the dongle board in the two Hole D of the disk tray.
 Tighten two screws to secure the dongle board into the disk tray.